 The information collected during the enrolment process is required for the ILC to meet its duty of care obligations and to satisfy government requirements.
-The collection and use of information will comply with the applicable privacy laws.
+The collection and use of information will be guided by the ILC Privacy Policy and comply with the applicable privacy laws.